rodgersmag/X-VideoPlayer/README.md

 # X-VideoPlayer

-This SwiftUI application features a video player with a list of videos fetched from an API.
-The app supports full-screen playback, video previews, and dynamic updating of the currently playing video based on visibility.
+This X-VideoPlayer features a video player with a list of videos fetched from an API.
+The app supports full-screen playback, video previews, and dynamic updating of the currently playing video based on visibility. inspired by the video player from X but still has some minor bugs.

 Features
 Video List: Displays a list of videos with user information.